Without Embiid, 76ers roll past Wizards and into 2nd round - WHIZ News

-With an NBA title still in sight, the 76ers will need their injured franchise center — healthy and ready to roll — in the second round.
+Curry scored a playoff career-high 30 points and Philadelphia beat Washington 129-112 on Wednesday night to end the Easter Conference series in five games, overcoming Embiid’s absence because of a knee injury.

-Seth Curry scored a playoff career-high 30 points and Philadelphia beat Washington 129-112 on Wednesday night to end the series in five games, overcoming Embiid’s absence because of a knee injury.
+Atlanta awaits after beating New York in Game 5 later Wednesday.
+Game 1 is Sunday in Philadelphia.

 Embiid is day to day with a small lateral meniscus tear in his right knee and he was reduced to Philadelphia’s biggest cheerleader as the Sixers put the misery of last season’s first-round sweep behind them.